Upper School Curriculum

 Electives

-Students have a choice of electives each year that include Spanish, visual and performing arts, college readiness, and math and literacy supports, among others.
+Students have a choice of electives each year that include Spanish, visual and performing arts, college readiness, AP courses, and math and literacy supports, among others.

 PCS BY THE NUMBERS